HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 A relatively small set of providers dominate the third-party landscape: the top 100 domains account for 30% of network requests across the web.
 Powerhouses like Google, Facebook, and YouTube make the headlines here with full percentage points of share each, but smaller entities like Wix and Shopify command a substantial portion of third-party popularity as well.

-While much could be said about every individual provider's popularity and performance impact, this more opinionated analysis is left as an exercise for the reader and other purpose-built tools such as [third-party-web](https://thirdpartyweb.today).
+While much could be said about every individual provider's popularity and performance impact, this more opinionated analysis is left as an exercise for the reader and other purpose-built tools such as <a hreflang="en" href="https://thirdpartyweb.today">third-party-web</a>.

 <figure markdown>
 Rank | Third party domain | Percent of requests